Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

-A uniform mesh composed of quadrilateral elements is constructed in the $x$–$y$ plane, where gravity acts in the $y$ direction.
-This two-dimensional mesh is extended in the spanwise ($z$) direction using Fourier spectral modes, with a resolution of 512 modes—matching the resolution in the $x$-direction (see table~\ref{tab:stratifiedparam}).
-In the spectral/hp element solver we employ a polynomial order of $p = 9$, with the first grid point positioned at $y^+ \approx 1$ to ensure sufficient near-wall resolution.
-For the neutrally stratified case, the resulting spatial discretization yields $\Delta x^+ = \Delta z^+ = 5.31$ and $\Delta y^+ = 1.21$.
-Time integration is carried out using a second-order implicit-explicit scheme.
-Numerical stability is maintained by enforcing a Courant–Friedrichs–Lewy condition of less than 0.4.
-The adequacy of the spatial and temporal resolution was verified by simulating neutrally stratified Ekman layers and comparing the results with those reported in \citet{shah_direct_2014}, as presented in Section~\ref{sec:validation}.
-This validated computational mesh was subsequently employed for all stratified cases listed in table~\ref{tab:stratifiedparam}.
+The governing equations \eqref{eq:gov_eqn1}-\eqref{eq:gov_eqn3} are solved using a spectral/hp‑element framework based on a continuous Galerkin–Fourier formulation, implemented in the open‑source package \texttt{Nektar++} (version 5.3.0) \citep{cantwell_nektar_2015, moxey_nektar_2020}.
+A uniform mesh of quadrilateral elements is constructed in the $x$–$z$ plane, with gravity aligned with the $z$‑axis.
+This two‑dimensional mesh is extruded in the spanwise direction ($y$) using Fourier spectral modes, employing the same resolution as in the $x$‑direction (see table \ref{tab:re900}).
+The spectral/hp‑element discretization uses a polynomial order of $p=9$, with the first grid point located at $z^+ \lesssim 1$ to ensure adequate near‑wall resolution (table \ref{tab:re900}).
+For the neutrally stratified case, this mesh yields $\Delta x^+ = \Delta y^+ = 7.76$ and $\Delta z^+ = 0.98$.
+Time advancement is performed using a second‑order implicit–explicit (IMEX) scheme, with numerical stability enforced by maintaining a Courant–Friedrichs–Lewy number below 0.3.
+The adequacy of the spatial and temporal resolution was assessed by simulating a neutrally stratified Ekman layer and comparing the results with those of \citet{shah_direct_2014} (section \ref{sec:validation}).
+The validated computational setup was subsequently employed for all stratified cases listed in table \ref{tab:re900}.

-To establish the initial conditions for all stratified simulations, a neutrally stratified baseline case was first conducted at $Re_D = 400$ over a minimum duration of six inertial cycles, where one inertial cycle is defined as $2\pi/f$.
+To establish the initial conditions for all stratified simulations, a neutrally stratified baseline case was first conducted over a minimum duration of six inertial cycles, where one inertial cycle is defined as $2\pi/f$.
 This integration period was sufficient to allow the flow to evolve from the prescribed initial state--comprising a laminar Ekman layer solution superimposed with random perturbations--into a fully developed turbulent regime, attaining a statistically stationary state.
 The resulting flow field was subsequently employed as the initial condition for all stratified cases, each of which was initialized using the following buoyancy profile: